Term-time family holidays in June

 Should you take your children out of school for a term-time holiday?
 Many parents – myself included – argue that time spent away with parents is just as valuable as time in the classroom.
 And, yes, I have taken my kids out of school for a holiday.

-As of May 2016, the legal situation in the UK is confused.
+The legal situation in the UK remains confused.
 A parent in the Isle of Wight who refused to pay a fine for taking his daughter out of school won his case after the local authority appealed to the High Court, and lost.
 The situation now isn’t clear, but many parents are booking holidays before term ends and prices rise, particularly in June, one of the best months to go away.

 It’s possible that the UK government will act to close this loophole with a new law, so it might be a good idea to act quickly.
 Not only will you avoid the motorway traffic jams and airport mayhem of the school holiday periods, you can also save a lot of money.